 Class teacher Monday to Thursday – Mrs Rushton

-Class teacher Friday – Miss Hurley-Gale
+PE teacher – Miss Hurley-Gale

 Learning Support Assistant – Mrs Palmer

-PE – Thursday and Friday afternoon.
+PE – Tuesday and Friday.

 Phonics is an important part of the Key Stage One Curriculum and supports spelling in year two.
 There are lots of interactive and fun games children can access on the website below –